Ultra-faint dwarfs in a Milky Way context: Introducing the Mint Condition DC Justice League Simulations: The Dwarf Galaxy Population

 \subsection{Luminosity Functions}

 The left panel of Figure~\ref{fig:lf} shows the satellite luminosity functions of the simulated galaxies.
 We compare to the sample of \citet{Simon2019} for Milky Way satellites and the updated version of \citet{McConnachie2012} for M31.
-We also show results from the SAGA survey \citep{Geha2017} down to the survey completeness limit, where we represent the full range of luminosity functions as a grey band.
-Finally, we also include, down to their completeness limits, the luminosity functions of M94 \citep{Smercina2018}, M101 \citep{Bennet2019, Bennet2020}, Centauras A \citep[Cen A;][]{Crnojevic2019}, and M81 \citep{Chiboucas2013}, where for M81 we have included galaxies within a projected distance of 300~kpc.
-We find that our simulations fall within the range of observed luminosity functions for this mass range; Elena has fewer satellites than the Milky Way, and is more consistent with M94, while Sandra is more similar to M31, M81, and Cen A. Given the halo masses of the simulated galaxies, it is unsurprising that Sandra would have significantly more satellites.
+We also show results from the SAGA survey first release \citep{Geha2017} down to the survey completeness limit, where we represent the full range of luminosity functions as a grey band.
+Finally, we also include, down to their completeness limits, the luminosity functions of M94 \citep{Smercina2018}, M101 \citep{Bennet2019, Bennet2020}, Centaurus A \citep[Cen A;][]{Crnojevic2019}, and M81\footnote{Both M81 and Cen A are considered small groups, thought to reside in halos more massive than the Milky Way.
+However, their proximity allows for some of the most complete luminosity functions of host systems close to the Milky Way in mass, so we choose to include them for comparison.
+The orbital masses of M81 and Cen A have been estimated at $ (4.89\pm1.41)\times10^{12}$~M$_\sun$ and $(6.71\pm2.09)\times10^{12}$~M$_\sun$, respectively \citep{Karachentsev2014}.
+However, the same authors found that using different methods for determining the mass could lead to mass estimates that are approximately 50\% smaller for these two systems (see their Tables 3 and 5), which would make Sandra's virial mass consistent with M81 and within a factor of 2 of Cen A.} \citep{Chiboucas2013}, where for M81 we have included galaxies within a projected distance of 300~kpc.
+We find that our simulations fall within the range of observed luminosity functions for this mass range; Elena has fewer satellites than the Milky Way, and is more consistent with M94, while Sandra is more similar to M31 or the more massive M81 and Cen A systems.
+Given the halo masses of the simulated galaxies, it is unsurprising that Sandra would have significantly more satellites.
 Elena and Sandra are also in line with results from the SAGA survey, though Elena is among the sparsest systems.
 Together, Elena and Sandra seem to bracket the observed range of luminosity functions very well.

 The right panel of Figure~\ref{fig:lf} shows the satellite luminosity functions of the Near Mint (2x lower force resolution) versions of each simulation, indicated by ``Elena NM'' and ``Sandra NM.''
 The luminosity functions are consistent between the Near Mint and Mint resolution simulations.
 The results are even converged down to the faintest galaxies in the Near Mint sample.
 For the Near Mint simulations, we applied the same resolution criteria (N$_\mathrm{star}\ge10$ and N$_\mathrm{dark}\ge1000$ at peak halo mass) for inclusion in the sample.
 It is therefore reassuring that galaxy global properties are converged down to 10 star particles, consistent with \citet{FIRE-2}.
 Additionally, the Near Mint simulations are in fact able to probe the very brightest UFDs, and while their resolution is lower than the simulations presented in this work, they are still comparable to other high resolution studies of the Milky Way \citep[e.g.,][]{Sawala2016, Grand2017, Garrison-Kimmel2019, Buck2020}.